rodydavis/flutter_everywhere/README.md

 ### Core

 This is the core part of your app that can be shared between web, mobile and CLI version of your app.
-This part cannot depend on the Flutter SDK
+This part cannot depend on the Flutter SDK.

+Use this for constants, classes, abstract classes and utilites.

 1. Run `cd core`